About

 NHAM is an online magazine-style platform aiming to help draw connections between indie musicians, fair distribution platforms and listeners, under a shared ethos.

-TLDR; If we can help develop the ecosystem which envelopes all of the platforms that currently support indie artists, bringing along all of the good things that Pitchfork, Bandcamp and Spotify combined* did (discovery, distribution (inc. attribution), fair artist payment, consent and trust (Thanks Keef for articulating these labels in your post!)) then I think we could be on to something.
+Between NHAM and other initiatives in this space we hope to help develop the ecosystem which envelopes the platforms that currently support indie artists, bringing along all of the good things that Pitchfork, Bandcamp and Spotify combined* did (discovery, distribution (inc. attribution), fair artist payment, consent and trust (Thanks Keef for articulating these labels in your post!)).
 Interoperability and community are key to making that work.

 *Pitchfork-wise: Quality reviews people enjoy reading and feel they can trust.